the-road-to-graphql/react-apollo-link-state-example/README.md

 # react-apollo-link-state-example

 A React application using Apollo Client with [apollo-link-state](https://www.apollographql.com/docs/link/links/state.html) for local state management.
-While apollo-link-state is used to manage selected items in a list as local data, the remaining queries and mutations are used for remote data.
+While **apollo-link-state (as alternative to React's local state, Redux or MobX)** is used to manage selected items in a list as local data, the remaining queries and mutations are used for remote data.

 ## Installation